-When McMurray Coin Machines in Fort McMurray, Alberta, Canada, decided to prekit, the company had 13 routes doing traditional curbside picking.
+When McMurray Coin Machines in Fort McMurray, Alberta, Canada, decided to prekit, it had 13 routes doing traditional curbside picking.
 “Most of my good drivers were servicing 18 to 20 machines a day,” said Jacques Dube, operations manager.
 “We decided to add prekitting to improve that.”

-Additionally, Dube wanted to get the trucks, which cost $75,000 each, to stop being parked in front of locations and start bringing in more revenue.
-In four weeks, Dube had each truck doing 30 machines and he dropped down to 10 routes.
+Additionally, Dube wanted to get the trucks, which cost $75,000 each, to stop being parked in front of a location and start bringing in more revenue.
+In 4 weeks, Dube had each truck doing 30 machines and he dropped down to 10 routes.
 By adjusting the prekitting parameters, such as increasing depletion rates to 35 percent and having no more than two sold out columns as well as adding dynamic scheduling, he was able to drop two additional trucks while assigning each route 26 to 30 machines.
-“We service 1,200 vending machines with eight trucks,” he said.
-Dube is considering adding remote machine monitoring next, which he feels would allow the company to cut an additional truck or extend without adding another route.
+“We service 1,200 vending machines with 8 trucks,” he said.
+Dube is considering adding adding remote machine monitoring which he feels would allow the company to cut an additional truck or extend without adding another route.
 With his current system, he is making an average of $180 to $220 per visit.
 “Your efficiencies and profitability go up significantly,” Dube added.

 While Dube started prekitting at 13 routes, operators have found success starting much earlier.
 Six routes is common and sometimes fewer if they aren’t adding warehouse costs.
 Since every vending operation is different, there is a little math involved in deciding when the time is right.